ovidiu99/final-year-project/README.md

 ## Description
-#### This is the GitHub Repository that hosts my final year project code
+#### This is the GitHub Repository that hosts my final year project solution's code

 <p>&nbsp;</p>

 ## Project Title
-#### Input text on a device using Muse 2 Headband and Morse-code
+#### Head Writer: Input text on a device using Muse 2 Headband and Morse-code